Long-tail guide

 Where visitors usually lose time

 The usual mistake is opening a broad hub because it feels richer, then spending the next few clicks rebuilding a bag-only path by hand.
-If the original search already says bags, the cleaner answer is usually to respect that signal and stay narrow.
+If the original goal is bags, the cleaner answer is usually to respect that choice and stay narrow.
+More range is only useful when you actually want to compare several product families.

 What to do if the bag route still feels too narrow